publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptA/m__us_usc_t42_s1315.md

     (b) __Child support enforcement programs__

+        (1)

-    In the case of any experimental, pilot, or demonstration project undertaken under subsection (a) of this section to assist in promoting the objectives of part D of subchapter IV of this chapter, the project—
+         In the case of any experimental, pilot, or demonstration project undertaken under subsection (a) of this section to assist in promoting the objectives of part D of subchapter IV, the project—

-        (1) must be designed to improve the financial well-being of children or otherwise improve the operation of the child support program;
+            (A) must be designed to improve the financial well-being of children or otherwise improve the operation of the child support program;

-        (2) may not permit modifications in the child support program which would have the effect of disadvantaging children in need of support; and
+            (B) may not permit modifications in the child support program which would have the effect of disadvantaging children in need of support; and

-        (3) must not result in increased cost to the Federal Government under part A of such subchapter.
+            (C) must not result in increased cost to the Federal Government under part A of such subchapter.

+        (2) An Indian tribe or tribal organization operating a program under [section 655(f) of this title][/us/usc/t42/s655/f] shall be considered a State for purposes of authority to conduct an experimental, pilot, or demonstration project under subsection (a) to assist in promoting the objectives of part D of subchapter IV and receiving payments under the second sentence of that subsection.
+The Secretary may waive compliance with any requirements of [section 655(f) of this title][/us/usc/t42/s655/f] or regulations promulgated under that section to the extent and for the period the Secretary finds necessary for an Indian tribe or tribal organization to carry out such project.
+Costs of the project which would not otherwise be included as expenditures of a program operating under [section 655(f) of this title][/us/usc/t42/s655/f] and which are not included as part of the costs of projects under [section 1310 of this title][/us/usc/t42/s1310], shall, to the extent and for the period prescribed by the Secretary, be regarded as expenditures under a tribal plan or plans approved under such section, or for the administration of such tribal plan or plans, as may be appropriate.
+An Indian tribe or tribal organization applying for or receiving start-up program development funding pursuant to section 309.16 of title 45, Code of Federal Regulations, shall not be considered to be an Indian tribe or tribal organization operating a program under [section 655(f) of this title][/us/usc/t42/s655/f] for purposes of this paragraph.

     (c) __Demonstration projects to test alternative definitions of unemployment__